thegmarlow/TagTrack-/README.md

 # TagTrack SW

-this section will describe the tag track software and any installation instructions
+This section will describe the tag track software and any installation instructions.
+Part of the operating code requires configuration of the Beaglebone Black according to the instructions provided in the beaglebone_pru_adc section of this ReadMe file.

 # beaglebone_pru_adc